zzqiuzz/Prune_filters/README.md

-### Scripts to prune only one filter in a specified layer within caffe.
+### Scripts to prune filters in a specified layer within caffe.